Mrtracker-new/InvisioVault/README.md

 **Creating a Polyglot:**
 1. Pick **🔗 Polyglot** mode
 2. Choose **"Create Polyglot"**
-3. Upload your carrier file (image, PDF, whatever floats your boat)
+3. Upload your carrier file - **ANY format works!** (JPG, PNG, PDF, MP4, GIF, MP3, you name it)
-4. Upload the file you want to hide
+4. Upload the file you want to hide - **ANY format!** (PDF, video, documents, code, archives, whatever)
 5. (Optional) Add a password for extra security points
+6. Click create - **we automatically compress and create the polyglot for you!**
-6. Download the polyglot file
+7. Download the polyglot file
-7. **Mind = Blown:** The file works as BOTH formats!
+8. **Mind = Blown:** The file works as BOTH formats!
-   - Open it normally → carrier file works fine
+   - Open it normally → carrier file works perfectly
-   - Rename to `.zip` → hidden file inside!
+   - Rename to `.zip` and open → hidden file inside!

 **Extracting from Polyglot:**
 1. Choose **"Extract from Polyglot"**
-2. Upload the polyglot file
+2. Upload the polyglot file (any carrier format)
 3. Enter password if needed
-4. Get your hidden file back
+4. Get your hidden file back in its original format

 *Pro tip: You can also just rename the polyglot to `.zip` and use WinRAR/7-Zip like a normal person*

+**🎯 The Magic:** No manual zipping, no format restrictions - just upload ANY two files and we create a working polyglot that functions as both!
+That's true universal polyglot capability.

 ---